Back to home

 Key Points

-Andorran police are investigating anonymous international WhatsApp groups that have added local minors without consent, distributing pornographic photos and videos featuring adults.
-The probe began after a mother filed a complaint yesterday afternoon about her child—aged 12 or 13 and studying second- or third-year ESO or equivalent across different school systems—being included in such a mass-distribution channel alongside numbers from France, Spain, and other countries.
+Andorran police are investigating anonymous international WhatsApp groups that have added local minors without permission, exposing them to pornographic photos and videos featuring adults.
+The inquiry began yesterday afternoon following a single formal complaint from a mother whose child, aged 12 or 13 and in second- or third-year ESO or equivalent across various school systems, was included alongside numbers from France, Spain, Argentina, and other countries.

 Share the article via